koculu/ZoneTree/docs/reference/configuration.md

 Set serializers, comparers, deletion delegates, and storage providers before opening the tree.
 Serializers cannot be changed after the WAL provider or transaction log has been initialized.

+Comparer semantics are part of the persisted keyspace.
+ZoneTree stores the comparer type in metadata and validates it on open, but a custom comparer with the same type can still become incompatible if its comparison behavior changes.
+Create a new ZoneTree and rebuild/copy data when you need a different order.

 ## Default Profile

 ZoneTree defaults are designed as a practical general-purpose profile.
 Start with them, then tune after measuring the actual workload.